soxueren/atsd/api/sql/README.md

 Quotes and double quotes in column names can be escaped by doubling the quote symbol, for example, if tag name is `hello"world`, the column name can be referred to as follows: `tags."hello""world"`.

 New columns can be created by applying functions and arithmetic expressions to existing columns.
-The computed columns can be included both in `SELECT` expression as well as in `WHERE`, `HAVING`, and `ORDER BY` clauses.
+The computed columns can be included both in the `SELECT` expression as well as in the `WHERE`, `HAVING`, and `ORDER BY` clauses.

 ```sql
 SELECT t1.datetime, t1.entity, t1.value + t2.value AS cpu_sysusr